z-wenlin/gpdb/gpdb-doc/markdown/admin_guide/managing/backup-boostfs.md

 These are required `gpbackup` options when backing up data to a Data Domain system with BoostFS.

 -   `--backup-dir` - Specify the mounted Data Domain storage unit.
--   `--no-compression` - Disable compression.
+-   `--no-compression` - Deactivate compression.
 Data compression interferes with DD Boost data de-duplication.
 -   `--single-data-file` - Create a single data file on each segment host.
 A single data file avoids a BoostFS stream limitation.

 When you use `gprestore` to restore a backup from a Data Domain system with BoostFS, you must specify the mounted Data Domain storage unit with the option `--backup-dir`.